KPL33/ecom_backend/README.md

 7) demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia.
 8) demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia.

+SUBMIT 1) A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.
+       2) The URL of the GitHub repository.
+Give the repository a unique name and include a readme describing the project.

 ### Technical Acceptance Criteria: 40%

 * Satisfies all of the preceding acceptance criteria plus the following: